 - Have an itinerary.
 When you leave the dock behind, make sure that you have a specific plan for the day.
-Make a list of where you are going to go and at what time you are going to return.
+Make a list of where you are going and at what time you plan to return.
 Give this list to a friend or family member who is not going with you.
 This will ensure that someone will know if you run into a problem and are not able to return.

 - Make an equipment checklist to make sure that you have everything you need.
-Especially especial emergency equipment such as flares and lifejackets.
+Especially emergency equipment such as flares and life jackets.

 - Be reasonable with your speed.
 Boats do not have breaks and because of this, driving at a safe speed is even more important on a boat.

-- Obey no wake zones.
-While it might seem inconvenient to have to go at a creeping pace in these zones, traveling faster is dangerous for you and those around you.
+- Obey no-wake zones.
+While it might seem inconvenient to have to go at a creeping pace in these zones, traveling faster is dangerous for you and for those around you.
 Traffic is typically more dense and there may be swimmers in the area.

-- Take a boater’s safety course .
+- Take a boater’s safety course.
 This is critical, especially if you will be driving the boat.
 This will keep you up to date and well informed of any regulations.
-The test can be taken online at: http://www.fish.state.pa.us/98boatco.htm.